Sir John Acton, 6th Baronet: Marriage and issue

-On 2 February 1800, at the age of 63, he married his 13 year-old niece Mary Ann Acton, the eldest daughter of his younger brother General Joseph Edward Acton (1737-1830).
+On 2 February 1800, at the age of 63, he married his 13 year-old niece Mary Ann Acton (1786-1873), the eldest daughter of his younger brother General Joseph Edward Acton (1737-1830) and his wife, Marie Eleonore Berghe von Trips (1769-1848), sister-in-law of Louis, Landgrave of Hesse-Philippsthal.
 The marriage appears to have been made for dynastic purposes to keep control of the family's wealth and required papal dispensation due to consanguinity.
 On hearing the news Nelson commented "it is never too late to do well" and following his arrival in Naples threw a party for the newlyweds aboard his flagship, the Foudroyant.
 "By raising the awning twenty feet, removing the guns, and robing the masts in silk, two spacious rooms were given, and these were most splendidly decorated; and when lighted up in the evening, really presented a fairy-like appearance, while the music that floated over the calm waters of this beautiful bay was softened.
 All the nobles of the court, with the exception of the king and queen, were there".
-The festivities were somewhat marred when a drunk English Lieutenant accidentally knocked an Italian princess into the water (on emerging she furiously demanded he be hanged from the foreyard arm).
+The festivities were somewhat marred when a drunk British lieutenant accidentally knocked an Italian princess into the water; on emerging she furiously and unsuccessfully demanded he be hanged from the foreyard arm.

 By his wife he had three children: